al6x/nim/keep/readme.md

 # Lodo

+- Allow "." for space in ftext/parse
+- move docs model and blocks ui into keep/docs/[model, ui]
 - Implement `throw "record not implemented"`
 - Add method record.title for warns page
 - Change block.to_html, return El, not html_string